 - Books and magazines

-Though numerous respectable dumpster divers and organizations will disagree with me, I can't in good conscience recommend consuming food or drink you find in the trash.
+It's probably a bad idea to consume food or drink you find in the trash unless you're literally starving: there's an excellent chance that the food is contaminated or spoiled.
 Avoid both topical and ingestible medications also, even if they're over-the-counter types and completely sealed.
 Be cautious of beauty products (makeup, lotions, etc.) as well.

 Avoid used mattresses, no matter how nice they seem.
 The older ones are full of shed skin and bodily fluids.
-If they're too nice and new to be in the trash, they may be infested with bed bugs.
+If they're too nice and new to be in the trash, they may be infested with bedbugs.
 You should, in fact, check all discarded upholstery for evidence of both fleas and bedbugs.
 And, leave the piece in the trash if it stinks or feels wet.
-Even if the wet is just water, it may lead to mold and mildew.
+Even if the wetness is just water, it may lead to mold and mildew.

 - Do I need this?